pudly/schmopera-hugo/content/articles/crowded-flights.md

 The story is that _that plane looks fucking unsafe_.
 Who cares if it's in contrast to the concert audience, with listeners sat separated by three empty seats to enable a healthy amount of room?
 No, it's not consistent.
 Yes, it's horribly frustrating to have so many unanswered questions, especially when you're still trying to live an international life.

 You know what's also unsafe?
 Anna Netrebko telling her 577K Instagram followers to #stopstupidrules and #breakquarantine.
-Actually, she told them to #brackequarantine, but the
+Actually, she told them to #brackequarantine, but it's just as unwise and dangerous.
+And Sonya Yoncheva all threatening to sing an aria on her next flight? _Does she think that's safe?_ Because I don't.
+But I'm confused why the focus is on inequality in how industries are handling the pandemic, instead of being fucking good citizens